AdobeDocs/analytics-platform.en/help/use-cases/binding-dimensions-metrics.md

             },
             {
                 "name": "Skate shoes",
-                "color": "Black",
                 "price": "79.99"
             }
         ]
     }
     ```

-If you use a traditional allocation model with search term, all three products attribute revenue to only a single search term.
-For example, if you used first allocation with the search term dimension:
+If you use an allocation model that does not include a binding dimension with search term, all three products attribute revenue to only a single search term.
+For example, if you used Original allocation with the search term dimension:

 | search_term | revenue |
 | --- | --- |
 | boxing gloves | $204.97 |

-If you used last allocation with the search term dimension, all three products still attribute revenue to a single search term:
+If you used Most Recent allocation with the search term dimension, all three products still attribute revenue to a single search term:

 | search_term | revenue |
 | --- | --- |